Defend your home against common household invaders, including pests like cockroaches, ants, spiders, wasps & rodents.

-There are three common bees in our area: honey bees, bumble bees and carpenter bees.
+There are three species of bees common in Maryland and Northern Virginia: honey bees, bumble bees and carpenter bees.

 Honey bees are social and are familiar to all of us.
 They are brown, small and fuzzy and they collect pollen and nectar from flowers to feed other colony members.
 Honey bees will sting but only if stepped on or in defense of the nest.
 Honey bees after they sting will die.
 Wasps and hornets, however can sting multiple times.
 You should always avoid the white hive boxes.